brittafiore/DataScienceStudies/Community level data science.md

 Another area of novelty people sometimes identified was their contribution to the development of data science tools.
 One participant described her experience this way:

->"… I was one of the only people doing these calculations and doing a lot of numerical stuff through [the newly developed cloud-based data management system].
+>… I was one of the only people doing these calculations and doing a lot of numerical stuff through [the newly developed cloud-based data management system].
 I think a lot of the other queries were looking at text.
-It was kind of a different focus. **I was finding some really good bugs for them.**"
+It was kind of a different focus. **I was finding some really good bugs for them.**

 Because the contributions she made could potentially affect anyone who is using or developing the new tool, in this case we’ve characterized community-level data science as influencing the sphere of the user/developer community.